MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Anything what acts as a client from a DC perspective is considered client here, so you should specify all your server and user/client subnets.
-Everything that needs to interact with your DCs should be included here, except other DCs and secure endpoints (PAWs) used to manage Domain Controllers or Tier 0.
+Everything that needs to interact with your DCs should be included here, except for other DCs and secure endpoints (PAWs) used to manage Domain Controllers or Tier 0 in general.

 > [!WARNING]
 > This is a critical configuration setting!
 With improper configuration,
 > this could cause network outage for your clients.

+### ManagementAddresses

+List of IP addresses from which inbound management traffic should be allowed.

 ```yaml
 Type: String[]
 Required: false
 Default value: [ "Any" ]
 ```

-### ManagementAddresses

-List of IP addresses from which inbound management traffic should be allowed.

 Possible values: IPv4 address, IPv4 subnet or IPv4 address range, separated by a comma, e.g., "10.220.2.0/24", "10.220.4.0/24", "10.220.5.0/24", "192.168.0.1-192.168.0.10".

-Specify IPv4 address, IPv4 subnet or address range of all secure endpoints (PAWs) used to manage Domain Controllers or Tier 0.
+Specify IPv4 address, IPv4 subnet or address range of all secure endpoints (PAWs) used to manage Domain Controllers or Tier 0 in general.

 > [!WARNING]
 > This is a critical configuration setting!
 With improper configuration,
 > this could cause network outage for your management workstations.

+### DomainControllerAddresses

+List of domain controller IP addresses, between which replication and management traffic will be allowed.

 ```yaml
 Type: String[]
 Required: false
 Default value: [ "Any" ]
 ```

-### DomainControllerAddresses

-List of domain controller IP addresses, between which replication and management traffic will be allowed.

 Possible values: IPv4 address, IPv4 subnet or IPv4 address range, separated by a comma, e.g., "10.220.2.0/24", "10.220.4.0/24", "10.220.5.0/24", "192.168.0.1-192.168.0.10".